Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Experiments

 Freezing the bottom layers of mBERT, in general, improves the performance of mBERT in all five tasks (\cref{fig:heatmap}).
 For sentence-level tasks like document classification and natural language inference, we observe the largest improvement with $n = 6$.
 For word-level tasks like NER, POS tagging, and parsing, we observe the largest improvement with $n = 3$.
 More improvement in under-performing languages is observed.

-In each task, the feature-based approach under-performs mBERT.
+In each task, the feature-based approach with LSTM under-performs fine-tuning approach.
 We hypothesize that initialization from pretraining with lots of languages provides a very good starting point that is hard to beat.
 Additionally, the LSTM could also be part of the problem.
-In \citet{ahmad2018near} for dependency parsing, an LSTM encoder was worse than a transformer when transferring to languages with high word ordering distance to English.
+In \citet{ahmad-etal-2019-difficulties} for dependency parsing, an LSTM encoder was worse than a transformer when transferring to languages with high word ordering distance to English.